andrescorrada/DEC-HAI-2022AIAuditChallenge/EvaluatingSamplesIsNotLearningDistributions.md

 used with notions like "certifiably correct" in robotics.
 3. **Fast computation of estimates** Computing algebraic formulas is much faster than carrying out computations with the EM or Monte Carlo methods.
-The input into the algebraic evaluator is already data compressive. whether we are considering 1 million or 1 thousand decisions, evaluation with n binary classifiers will always take $2^n$ integers.
+The input into the algebraic evaluator is already data compressive.
+Whether we are considering 1 million or 1 thousand decisions, evaluation with n binary classifiers will always take $2^n$ integers.
 Ensembles of four or five classifiers will be more than sufficient in many evaluation tasks.
 In that